fake-useragent/fake-useragent/README.md

 ### Developers

-Since GitHub Actions is unable to reach useragentstring.com.
+Since GitHub Actions is unable to reach willshouse.com and has Cloudflare protection.
 We can run the script below to automatically scrape the user-agent strings from the external data source.
 The script will copy the [JSONlines](https://jsonlines.org/) file to the `src/fake_useragent/data` directory.
 Execute:

 ```sh
 ./update_data_file.sh